 This post is also available in: Svenska

-Facts and advice about bottle feeding your newborn formula.
-Written by pediatricians for parents.
-A newborn baby needs food.
-The food can be breast milk or formula.
+Facts and advice about bottle feeding your newborn formula, written by pediatricians for parents.
+A newborn baby needs food, that is, breast milk or formula.
 The choice is up to the parents.
-In this post you will learn how to start bottle feeding with formula.
+In this post you will learn how to start bottle feeding your child.
 If you want to start breastfeeding, I recommend reading our breastfeeding post instead.

 If you’re lucky enough to have a baby that likes to eat and is good at sucking, this responsibility may not feel like a burden.
 In fact, every meal reiterates a strong sense of joy and pride in parenthood!
 Congratulations to all who have had the privilege of experiencing this!

 However, many babies are not born as fully-fledged suction masters.
-The earlier in pregnancy they are born, the greater the risk that they do not really understand how to suck.
+The earlier in pregnancy they are born, the more difficult they will find sucking.
 But even full-term and late babies can have this problem.
-Put simply, babies are different.
-Right from birth.
-If your baby needs help learning to eat: get that help.
-Don’t go home without the baby being able to suck.
+Put simply, babies are different, right from birth.
+If your baby needs help learning to suck: get that help.
+Don’t go home from the hospital without the baby being able to suck.

 Think about bottle feeding or breast-feeding before the baby arrives

-My experience is that expectant first-time parents have rarely thought much about how they want to feed the baby.
-“The mother’s supposed to breastfeed, I guess.
-I guess most people do.
+In my experiences, first-time expectant parents have rarely thought much about how they want to feed the baby.
+“A mother is supposed to breastfeed, I guess.
+Most people do, don’t they?
 I’m sure it’ll be fine.”
 It’s a shame, I think.
-For baby’s food is such a big part of their life that it is well worth preparing for it.
+For baby’s food is such a big part of their life that is well worth preparing for.

 The choice between breast milk and formula